 Anxiety can present in so many different ways.
 It can be hard to figure out what is causing the behaviours, but until the root cause is addressed, the behaviours will continue.

 2 – Children may not have the words to express what they are feeling or be able to tell you they are anxious.
 It’s up to us as the adults to work together, be detectives.
 To listen to what the child is saying, to pay attention to their behaviours and reactions.
 We need to talk and compare notes, then develop approaches to address the anxiety as a team.

-3 – When my child is anxious he craves control.
+3 – When my child is anxious he craves control over the environment or their body.
 Anxiety often feels like you are losing control.
-Control over your environment or your body.
-Children will do what they can to feel like they have some control.
+This causes children to do what they can to feel like they have some control.
 They may do this by refusing to do certain things, becoming disruptive, arguing or being manipulative, self harming or becoming distracted and busy.
-This can be extremely hard to manage, but until my child feels more centered and under control he can’t learn.
+This can be extremely hard to manage, but until a child feels more centered and under control they can’t learn.

 4 – Calming an anxious child may involve different techniques for different children, but even the same child may require different tools on different days.
 One technique will not work for all.
 Working together we can develop a toolkit of approaches to help in many different circumstances.

 Be their Rock when the waves come

 5 – One of the ways you can help my child with their anxiety is by being present for him.
 I know how hard this can be.
 There are so many students, so many needs, but my child needs to know they are seen, they are accepted, they are recognized.
 A smile, saying hello, chatting about what he loves, showing an interest in him, is important for him to feel safe.
 He needs to know he matters and that we are all here for him.
 He’s not ready to be alone facing the world.
 We need to let him know we have his back.

 Anxiety can hit in waves, especially in children.
 Try to be a rock and source of stability when it hits.

 Kids can be great at hiding anxiety… until they are safe